mdibenedetto/currency-exchange-calculator/readme.md

-# NB: This project was built in the with:
+# NB: This project was built with:

 - MAC OS MACHINE
 - Visual Studio Community Edition